WHAT IS ACUPUNCTURE?

 Meridian pathways are like rivers flowing inside the body.
 Where a river flows, it transports life-giving water that provides nourishment to the land, plants and people.
 Similarly, where meridian pathways flow, they bring life-giving Qi.
 Proper flow of Qi provides nourishment to every cell, organ, gland, tissue and muscle in the body.

 How is Qi disrupted?

 An obstruction to the flow of Qi is like a dam.
 When Qi becomes backed up in one part of the body, the flow becomes restricted in other parts.
 This blockage of the flow of Qi can be detrimental to a person’s health.
 This blockage or stagnation cuts off vital nourishment to the body, organs and glands.

 Emotional trauma, stress, excessive activities, physical or accident injury, lack of exercise, overexertion, seasonal changes, or poor diet are among the many things that can influence the quality, quantity and balance of Qi.

 Normally, when a blockage or imbalance occurs, the body easily bounces back, returning to a state of health and well-being.
 However, when this disruption is prolonged or excessive, or if the body is in a weakened state, illness, pain, or disease can set in.

 What does an acupuncturist do?

 Once the imbalances of Qi are detected, an acupuncturist will place fine, sterile needles at specific acupuncture points along meridian pathways.
 This safe and painless insertion of the needles can unblock the obstruction and balance Qi where it has become unbalanced.
-Once this is done, Qi can freely circulate throughout the body.
+Once acupuncture unblocks obstruction, Qi can freely circulate throughout the body.
 As a result, it provides adequate nourishment to cells, organs, glands, tissues and muscles.
 This can eliminate pain and restore balance and harmony, as well as the body’s ability to heal itself—ultimately leading to optimal health and well-being.